joamona/pgOperations/docs/tutorials.md

     'base_path': '/home/user/app/media/customers/img'}

 ### Get table field names
-This utility returns the table field names as a string or as a list.
+This utility returns the table field names, as a string, or as a list.
 Besides if the table has a geometry field, e.g. `geom`, this utility can return this field name as `geom`, `st_astext(geom)`, `st_asgeojson(geom)`, `st_transform(st_asgeojson(geom),givenEPSG)`, or `st_transform(st_astext(geom),givenEPSG)`.
-The objetive is, the output of this function, could be used as input for the parameter `list_fields_to_select` of the methods <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgSelect" target="_blank"> PgOperations.pgSelect</a> and <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgUpdate" target="_blank"> PgOperations.pgUpdate</a>
+The objetive is, the output of this function, could be used as input for the parameter `list_fields_to_select` of the methods <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgSelect"> PgOperations.pgSelect</a> and <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgUpdate"> PgOperations.pgUpdate</a>

-It is very common not to update all the field values, as some of them are automatically set by the database, because they have default values, commonly `serials` or timestapm field `types`.
+It is very common not to update all the field values, as some of them are automatically set by the database, because they have default values, commonly `serials`, or `timestamp` field types.
-Because that this utility allow to remove some fields of the output.
-Next example returns the all field names in a list:
+Because that, this utility allow to remove some fields of the output.
+Next example returns all field names in a list:

     r=pgo.pgGetTableFieldNames('d.points')